 by Priscilla Peters

-Priscilla Peters and her husband, Eric, live in Cincinnati and are parents to four children ages 1-7.
-Priscilla works part-time as a Licensed Professional Counselor and teaches Crisis and Grief Counseling at Cincinnati Christian University.
+Priscilla Peters and her husband, Eric, live in Cincinnati and are parents to four children ages 1 to 7.
+Priscilla works part-time as a Licensed Professional Counselor and teaches crisis and grief counseling at Cincinnati Christian University.

 Mother’s Day.
 It felt cruel.
 It was too soon.
 I was overcome with sadness, grief, and loss.
 My body literally ached for my baby.
 I was like a zombie trying to figure out what to do with myself each day.
-My mom would tell me to slow down, "You just had a baby.”
-I did just have a baby but it felt like a secret I carried with me.
+My mom would tell me to slow down — “You just had a baby.”
+I had just had a baby, but it felt like a secret I carried with me.

-My first Mother’s Day felt awkward.
-I remember walking around and thinking, “no one knows I just had a baby.”
-My mind and my body knew, but I am not seen as a mother to anyone else.
-I have nothing physically that links me to motherhood except that which is deep inside me.
-It would be awkward to tell others, perfect strangers I interacted with.
-It would feel too vulnerable to ask family and friends to still think of me as a mother.
-But, I longed to be acknowledged as a mother.
+That first Mother’s Day felt awkward.
+I remember walking around thinking, “no one knows I just had a baby.”
+My mind and my body knew, but I was not seen as a mother by anyone else.
+I had nothing physically that linked me to motherhood except that which was deep inside me.
+It would have been awkward to tell others, perfect strangers I interacted with.
+It felt too vulnerable to tell family and friends that I longed to still be acknowledged as a mother.
 Instead, I went to church alone and cried the whole time.
-I recall sitting at Starbucks and journaling.
+I sat at Starbucks and journaled.
 My heart was shattered and I felt so much confusion.

-My second Mother’s Day I had given up on being acknowledged as a mother.
-I was a waitress and Mother’s Day was a big day at the restaurant.
-I was scheduled to work a double shift and hoped it would provide much needed distraction.
-But, my heart could not be distracted by the grief that overcame me and I walked out on the job in the middle of my shift.
-Grief is complicated.
+By my second Mother’s Day, I had given up on being acknowledged as a mother.
+I was a waitress, and Mother’s Day was a big day at the restaurant.
+I was scheduled to work a double shift and hoped it would provide some much-needed distraction.
+But my heart could not be distracted by the grief that overcame me and I walked out on the job in the middle of my shift.
 I began to wonder how I would ever get through another Mother’s Day.

-This year will be my fourteenth Mother’s Day and I don’t anticipate any tears.
+This year will be my 15th Mother’s Day and I don’t anticipate any tears.
 But that’s the thing about grief.
-You can never know when grief will come knocking on your heart and these days I have learned to embrace my grief and to open myself up to what is there.
+It’s complicated, and you never know when it will come knocking on your heart.
+These days, I have learned to embrace my grief and open myself up to what is there.
 The more I welcome the grief in, the sooner I find peace.